aelawson/customer_certificates/README.md

 #### Resources / Endpoints

-I used Swagger to define my API spec - this mostly just served as a planning template and reference it is not ingested by the Falcon framework.
-You might find it helpful to get an good overview of how I designed the API.
+I used Swagger to define my API spec - this just serves as a reference and it is not ingested by the Falcon framework.
+You might find it helpful to get a good overview of how I designed the API.

 You can find each resource in the `resources` dir.
 They are mapped / registered to actual paths in the `app.py` file.
 I have added docstrings wherever possible to make understanding easier.